Ivan123yoo/Assignment-4./code_and_results.md

 ## **Waveform Alignment Using Cross-Correlation**

-This section explains how **waveforms in the cluster where `clusters_gmm == 0`** are aligned using **cross-correlation**.
+This section explains how waveforms in the cluster where `clusters_gmm == 0` are aligned using cross-correlation.
 Cross-correlation helps to shift the waveforms so that they align to a reference point, improving clustering consistency.

 ---